ZZZMP1101/mrzhengzhi.github.io/README.md

 ## Purpose
 This tutorial will guide you how to create a markdown formatted resume by markdown editor.
 After that, you will learn how to build a repository on GitHub and how to add your resume to the repository.
 Further, you will learn how to change the theme of your resume.
-Also, through this tutorial, you can understand the key concepts from Andrew Etter's book *"Modern Technical Writing: An Introduction to Software Documentation"* :
+Also, through this tutorial, you can understand the key concepts from Andrew Etter's book *"Modern Technical Writing: An Introduction to Software Documentation"*.

 ## Prerequisites
 1. A Markdown editor.